siteorigin/siteorigin-corp/readme.txt

 == Description ==

 A modern business theme from SiteOrigin.
 Corp is versatile and quick to customize.
+Fast loading and fully loaded with all the modern theme features you've come to expect and enjoy.
+Convert visitors to customers with effective layouts and beautifuly presented landing pages.
+Corp offers seamless integration with Page Builder by SiteOrigin.
+Custom WooCommerce styling and several new blog layouts to follow soon.

 == Installation ==